Inside the Private World of Grey's Anatomy Star Ellen Pompeo

 Raise your hand if you can see that as part of Pompeo's next act.
 Because while she humbly brushes off the idea of herself as an activist—"I just try to be a decent human being, and I try to speak out for those who don't have as big a voice as I do," she noted to Deadline—she's a fixture at events such as the March For Our Lives and has worked to raise funds for charities like The Ellen DeGeneres Wildlife Fund.

-And before she hangs up her scrub cap for good ("It's about time that I mix it up," she recently hinited to Entertainment Weekly, "I'm definitely looking for a change,") she has every intention of making some noise.
+And before she hangs up her scrub cap for good ("It's about time that I mix it up," she hinted to Entertainment Weekly last year, "I'm definitely looking for a change,") she has every intention of making some noise.

 Asked to describe her ideal storyline, she told E!
 News, "I'd like to get into neurological diseases, and disease in general and talk about what's causing it.
 What we're ingesting, what we're inhaling, the chemicals that are in our food, water, air—what really is making people sick.
 I'd love to deal with that."